iterorganization/IMAS-ParaView/docs/source/gallery/gallery.rst

 .. code-block:: yaml

-   title: "My Visualization"
+   title: My Visualization
-   author: "Your Name"
+   author: Your Name
    description: |
      A description of what the visualization shows.
      Can be multiple lines.
-   data_uri: "imas:hdf5?path=/path/on/sdcc"
+   uri: imas:hdf5?path=/path/on/sdcc # May also be a list of URIs
-   imas_paraview_version: "2.3.0"
+   imas_paraview_version: 2.3.0

 Examples
 --------